deNBI/cloud-user-docs/wiki/Concept/image_builder.md

 export ELEMENTS_PATH=/home/ubuntu/elements/
 ```

 By default, all elements are located in ''/usr/local/share/diskimage-builder/elements''.
-Have a look [ here]( http://docs.openstack.org/developer/diskimage-builder/elements.html ) or [ here ]( https://github.com/openstack/diskimage-builder/tree/master/elements ) to examine whether a desired element already exists or which elements are available, in general.
+Have a look [ here](https://docs.openstack.org/diskimage-builder/latest/elements.html) to examine whether a desired element already exists or which elements are available, in general.

 **Note:** All executable files without extension are executed, thus removing the executable flag prevents the image builder to execute those files.